liamproche/rate-app/README.md

                     -Upload for desktop
                     -Take picture option?...If mobile?
                     -Checkbox to upload item anon
+        -When a user creates a thing:
+            -Thing added to db
+            -User routed back to homepage
 -If a user clicks on "My Things" they should be taken to a show page with things they have posted with the option of clicking on a post to see individual thing detail page
     -Should user have option to rate own item? <--Yes.
 I think so, with option to update the rating later -If a user clicks on "Things I've Rated" they should be taken to a show page with the things they've rated.
 The items control panel should show an option to "display my ratings" which should be a dropdown with "Your Ratings: UpRates: Number and DownRates: Number"